 - First Monday in May

-- First Monday in June
+- First Monday in June (Republic of Ireland only)

-- July 12th (Northern Ireland)
+- 12th July (Northern Ireland only)

-- First Monday in August
+- First Monday in August (Republic of Ireland only)

-- Last Monday in October
+- Halloween – Last Monday in October (Republic of Ireland only)

 - 25th December – Christmas Day